 Producer Marcela Gaviria

 Marcela Gaviria is an award-winning journalist and filmmaker with RAINmedia in New York City.
-Over the past decade she has produced more than 25 documentaries for FRONTLINE, covering the rise of Al Qaeda, the wars in Iraq and Afghanistan, the Israeli-Palestinian conflict, the use of psychiatric medications to treat children with behavioral problems, and the culture of risk taking on Wall Street.
+Over the past fifteen years she has produced more than 30 documentaries for FRONTLINE, covering the rise of Al Qaeda, the wars in Iraq and Afghanistan, the Israeli-Palestinian conflict, the use of psychiatric medications to treat children with behavioral problems, and the culture of risk taking on Wall Street.

 Gaviria first worked for FRONTLINE in 1994 with renowned producer William Cran on Godfather of Cocaine, a film about the drug baron Pablo Escobar.
 After the production of that hour, Gaviria stayed on in her native Colombia and continued to field produce documentaries for PBS, BBC and CBS News.
 In 1997 she was awarded a MacArthur grant to set up the first natural history filmmaking unit in Latin America.

-Independently, Gaviria has also produced several documentaries for FRONTLINE, The War Briefing (2008); The Medicated Child (2008) and two FRONTLINE/Worlds, Inside Hamas (2006) and Iraq: Reporting the War (2005).
+Independently, Gaviria has also produced several documentaries for FRONTLINE, including most recently the 90-minute blockbuster film Firestone and the Warlord (2014); The Retirement Gamble (2013); The War Briefing (2008); The Medicated Child (2008) and two FRONTLINE/Worlds, Inside Hamas (2006) and Iraq: Reporting the War (2005).